-- The calendar is geared towards children entering their kindergarten year. - This calendar runs from September through June. - Each month focuses on a different learning topic with suggested weekly activities. - Use this calendar as a guide for fun activities.
+- The calendar is geared towards preschool children ages 3 and 4. - This calendar runs from September through June. - Each month focuses on a different learning topic with suggested weekly activities. - Use this calendar as a guide for fun activities.
 Include family members and your child's friends in the activities. - Have fun and enjoy this time with your child!